scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 }
 ```

-If you've followed this example you've hopefully how we can use the three strategies I gave to systematically find the correct implementation.
+If you've followed this example you've hopefully see how we can use the three strategies to systematically find the correct implementation.
 Notice how we interleaved the recursion strategy and following the types to guide us to a solution for the `Pair` case.
 Also note how following the types alone gave us three possible implementations for the `Pair` case.
 In this code, and as is usually the case, the solution was the implementation that used all of the available inputs.

+### Dynamic Dispatch

+Using dynamic dispatch to implement structural recursion is an implementation technique that may feel more natural to people with a background in object-oriented programming.

+The dynamic dispatch